-- •Hold the power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
-Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Maintain labels and nameplates.
+- •Hold power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
+Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - •Wear ear protection when impact drilling.
+Exposure to noise can cause hearing loss. - •Use only sockets and other accessories specifically designed for use on impact wrenches and drivers.
+Other sockets and accessories might shatter or break causing injury. - •Maintain labels and nameplates.
 These carry important information.
-If unreadable or missing, contact a MILWAUKEE® service facility for a replacement. - -WARNING Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are: - · lead from lead-based paint - crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.
+If unreadable or missing, contact a MILWAUKEE service facility for replacement. - •WARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
+Some examples of these chemicals are: - ·lead from lead-based paint - •crystalline silica from bricks and cement and other masonry products, and - •arsenic and chromium from chemically-treated lumber.